-Flood damage to vehicles is covered if you have purchased comprehensive coverage, also known as ?other than collision? coverage, which is optional with a standard auto policy.
+Flood damage to vehicles, including flooding from a storm surge, is covered if you have purchased comprehensive coverage, also known as ?other than collision? coverage, which is optional with a standard auto policy.

 8. If I make temporary repairs to my home, will I get reimbursed?